talist225/Ecommerce/README.md

 #### Register
 The registration process involves the user entering their personal details, which are then validated by joi-browser system to ensure that the information provided is accurate and meets the website's requirements for creating an account.
 A new user cannot be created if email is already in use.
+I coded regex validation for both my password and email to ensure that they met the necessary requirements and provided a secure user experience.

 #### Login
 When logging into website, users are required to provide their login credentials, which are then validated by joi-browser to ensure that the information entered is accurate and matches the user's account details.